Children’s Catechism Program

 - CGS classes take place in our Atrium located in the Star of the Sea Preschool.

-- All other classes meet on campus.
+- All other classes meet on campus, at Stella Maris Academy School.
 We will inform of the location of our classrooms.

 Our knowledge and practice of the faith is deepened in community life outside of the classroom.
 Approximately 2-3 times per year, we will organize family socials, service events and activities around the liturgical calendar (for example, Advent wreath making in November).